ControlledChaos/site-kit/README.md

 # Site Kit

-A library of CSS and icons to jump start website development.
+A collection of CSS/SCSS, SVG icons, fonts, and jQuery plugins to jump start website development.